torchfl-org/torchfl/CONTRIBUTING.rst

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "enhancement"
+Anything tagged with "enhancement",
-and "help wanted" is open to whoever wants to implement it.
+"help wanted", and "feature" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~